Living wage foundation rate updated at the bottom of the blog

 What’s the difference between the real Living Wage, the national Living Wage and the National Minimum Wage?

 The real Living Wage is calculated based on the cost of living in a particular area and takes into account factors such as housing, food, and transport.
-This means that the real Living Wage depending on where a worker lives in the UK.
+This means that the real Living Wage varies depending on whether a worker lives within or outside of London where costs are higher.
 For example:

 - the real Living Wage in Greater London is currently £11.95 per hour